-This edition was published by Walker Books Ltd on August 2, 2004 in hardcover and has 56 pages.
+This fiction, picture book is a hardcover edition that was published by Walker Books Ltd on August 2, 2004 and has 56 pages.

 A picture book for children based on a Czech opera which was performed by the children at Terezin, a Nazi concentration camp.

 In 2005, Brundibar was nominated for the Deutscher Jugendliteraturpreis for Bilderbuch.
 And my guess is that German guilt over the concentration camps was a deciding factor.

 I’ll give it a “3” simply for the gorgeous illustrations, but the rest of the story?
 No. God knows I always seem to dislike prize-winning books.